 When one believes in Jesus as his or her personal Savior, and accepts His righteousness by faith, he or she becomes a partaker of the divine nature, having escaped the corruption that is in the world through lust.
 2 Peter 1:4.

 They escape from corruption through the indwelling of the Holy Spirit.
-Without divine nature, without the influence of the Spirit of God, humans cannot work out their own salvation.
-Christ said:
+Without Divine Nature, without the influence of the Spirit of God, humans cannot work out their own salvation.

 Without me ye can do nothing.
 John 15:5.